Best Homemade Brownies

 This post may contain affiliate links.
 Please read our disclosure policy.

 This is the best brownie recipe ever!
-These fudgy brownies are homemade from scratch and have a gorgeous crinkly top with a gooey middle!
+These fudgy brownies are homemade from scratch and have a gorgeous crinkly top with a fugdy center.
 They’re easy to make with only 7 ingredients!
-Ditch the box and make these today!
+Ditch the box and make these homemade brownies today.

 It’s no secret that brownies are my all-time favorite dessert.
 To say I am passionate about brownies is an understatement.
 Some would even go so far and say that I am a brownie connoisseur.
 To be declared the best, a brownie must meet the following criteria:

-1. It must have a rich & intense chocolate flavor.
+1. It must have a rich chocolate flavor.

-I have tested hundreds of brownie recipes in my adult life, and after much delicious tweaking and testing, I have finally landed at this recipe as the very best chocolate brownie recipe ever!
-It meets all the above criteria, plus it’s made with only 7 ingredients in 30 minutes!
-A total winner!
+I have tested hundreds of brownie recipes in my adult life, and after much tweaking, I can confidently say this is the very best chocolate brownie recipe ever!
+It meets all the above criteria, plus it’s made with only 7 ingredients in 30 minutes.
+A total winner.

-overhead view of the 8 ingredients used to make this brownie recipe in glass bowls.
+overhead view of the ingredients in this brownie recipe

 • Salted butter.
 Unsalted butter, coconut oil and gee all work well in this recipe.

 • Chopped chocolate.
 If you want to make the best brownies, then you need to choose a high-quality chocolate.
-The form of the chocolate doesn’t matter; chips, chopped bars, discs, etc. all work equally well because it’s being melted.
-However the quality and cocoa content of your chocolate will affect the final outcome.
+Since the chocolate is melted the “form” of chocolate doesn’t matter.
+Use chocolate chips, chopped bars, discs, etc. The quality and cocoa content of your chocolate will affect the final outcome.
 I typically use Ghirardelli 60% dark chocolate chips.

 • Granulated sugar.
 Any granulated sugar works well in this brownie recipe.
 I use organic cane sugar.